wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 7. Project details on the Wordpress Admin

 == Changelog ==
-= 1.2.10 =
+= 1.2.11 =
+* Added: support for both Yes-co 3mcp 1.3 and 1.4 (for future upgrade to 3mcp 1.4)
+* Changed: BOG status determined based upon the General/ObjectStatus
+* Changed: rewrote open house fields to html5 fields and fixed the store of it (when changed through WPadmin) = 1.2.10 =
 * Fixed: embed url for youtube movies (so youtube uses HTML5 player instead of flash when possible) = 1.2.9 =